patheros/PathSetManuals/modules/Ring.md

 5. **End of Cycle Gate output** - Gate signal that is high on the first step of the sequence after each time the cycle ends.
 6. **Ratchet Gate output** - Gate signal that is high whenever the sequencer is ratcheting.
 7. **Mute Gate output** - Gate signal that is high whenever the sequencer is muted.
-8. **Notes** - The Notes on Ring are divided into four 7 step sequences.
+8. **Notes** - The Notes on Ring are divided into four seven-step sequences.
 Right click for more options.

 **Sequences**